bdemann/blog/blog/the-lds-gospel-topics-series/dna-and-the-book-of-mormon.md

 tags: ["church"]
 ---

-# Book of Mormon and DNA Studies Part One

 Off the bat, I feel like this one doesn't really fit into the same theme of answering the question, "Is the church hiding stuff?"
 So I'm going to approach this topic a little differently.
 For part one, I'll try to go through what I